awsdocs/aws-lambda-developer-guide/doc_source/with-ddb.md

 ## Error handling<a name="services-dynamodb-errors"></a>

-The event source mapping that reads records from your DynamoDB stream invokes your function synchronously and retries on errors\.
-If the function is throttled or the Lambda service returns an error without invoking the function, Lambda retries until the records expire or exceed the maximum age that you configure on the event source mapping\.
+The event source mapping that reads records from your DynamoDB stream, invokes your function synchronously, and retries on errors\.
+If Lambda throttles the function or returns an error without invoking the function, Lambda retries until the records expire or exceed the maximum age that you configure on the event source mapping\.

 If the function receives the records but returns an error, Lambda retries until the records in the batch expire, exceed the maximum age, or reach the configured retry quota\.
 For function errors, you can also configure the event source mapping to split a failed batch into two batches\.
 Retrying with smaller batches isolates bad records and works around timeout issues\.
 Splitting a batch does not count towards the retry quota\.